01 of 06

 Feng shui is an ancient art and science that was formalized over 3,000 years ago in China.
 In literal translation feng means "wind" and shui means "water."
 In Chinese culture, wind and water are associated with good health, thus good feng shui came to mean good fortune.
 Conversely, bad feng shui means bad luck or misfortune.

-Some elements of Feng shui practice date back at least 6,000 years, and it contains elements of various branches of scholarly study, including physics, philosophy, astronomy, and astrology.
-It is related closely to closely to the Taoist vision and understanding of nature, particularly the idea that the land is alive and filled with Chi, or energy.
-Other concepts shared between feng shui and Taoism include the polarities of yin and yang—the polar opposites that cannot exist without the other—and the theory of five elements.
+Some elements of feng shui practice date back at least 6,000 years, and it contains elements of various branches of scholarly study, including physics, philosophy, astronomy, and astrology.
+It is related closely to the Taoist vision and understanding of nature, particularly the idea that the land is alive and filled with chi or energy.

 02 of 06